ethankennerly/globalgamejam2019/engineering.md

 # TODO

+- [ ] When repelled, disable game ender.
+- [ ] Pickup stick when avatar collider enters, not light collider.
 - [ ] When chaser is close and moves, spawn footprint.
 - [ ] Footprint fades over time.
 - [ ] When chaser in light, do not spawn footprints.